 Buck let go of Axel and stepped back.
 Time seemed to stand still.
 Axel was aware of what was going on around him, but only in a distant way, like what he was seeing was nothing but a vivid memory.
 Sadie was being cuffed.
 The sergeant was snarling.
 Ms Shan and the others were quickening their pace.
 Fanaka, opened mouthed, one hand on Axel's chest, trying to hold him back.
 For a second, it could have gone either way.

 There was fog in Axel's head, and a fire in his gut and an itch in his own knuckles, and then Buck was on the concrete floor, blood running from his smirking lip.

 The sergeant's snarl turned into a warm smile.
 "And you, my friend, are under a-bloody-rest!"

 "Good one, Axel," Sadie muttered.

-Behind the car Axel dragged himself from memories that he was sure hadn't been there just a day before.
+Behind the car, behind the battle, Axel dragged himself from memories that he was sure hadn't been there just a day before.

 "Takeaway points," he said to himself.
 "Massive time distortion.
 Somehow connected to Buck and the Skull."